Vualto/task-engine-public-docs/docs/source/TaskEngineAPI.md

 ```

 </details><br /><br />

 ### PUT: `/job/<job_id>`

-This endpoint is used to update specific fields of a job.
+This endpoint is used to update job fields.
+Only a specific selection of fields can be updated after a job has been submitted.
 The response will return the job id and the result of the update.

 <details>